 Take the Batobus (river bus.)

-You can get a 2-day hop-on, hop-off ticket to see Paris attractions from the Seine River.
+You can get a 2-day hop-on, hop-off ticket to see several Paris sights from the Seine River.
 It is inexpensive and fun.

 Metro Stop: St Paul